Portrait of José Antonio Esquivel Gaytan

 IMEMIC, Mexico City, Mexico

-• Patient Care: Delivered primary consultations and organized educational initiatives.
+• Delivered primary consultations and education initiatives.

 Jan 2014 – Dec 2014